password123456/digital_signed_pefile_certificate_extractor/README.md

 - Sometimes it necessary to extract certificate information from the digital signed file.
 - Use this tool when that occurs. you can easily finish
 - Let me know if there are any changes required or additional features need it.
-- and press the "stars" if it helps. then it will continue to improvement.

 # Features
 - Extract the certificate information and exporting(save as) certification from the digital signed file.
 That's all.